LotaAjna/Lumelo/README.md

 - Docker
 ## Project Description
 ---
 Lumelo is an application web that offers educational resources for learning music.
 The application offers 2 graphic styles, one classic and one more fun to facilitate learning for the youngest.
-Users will be able to create their own courses from within the application, with a function for creating.
+Users will be able to create articles on the application with a function for creating.
 ## Prerequisites
 ---
 ## Installation